 Introduce new products on social media first that way you get them interested enough, they’ll be waiting for you to list it on Etsy.
 Announce sales with coupon codes, flash sales, giveaways, whatever to get a little online traffic.

 Click on the relative hashtags that you’ve used in your posts and go heart a few of the people’s photos who have used the same hashtag.
 It gets them over to your profile and can lead to a possible sale.
 For instance, I use the hashtag #idrinkandiknowthings from #gameofthrones since I have made a mug and tumbler with that quote.
 Then I go heart peoples public posts.

 There are plenty more tips, so maybe I’ll do a second edition post as I learn more tricks of the trade.

-Do you have any tips for Etsy sellers whether you’re a buyer or a seller?
+Do you have any tips or suggestions for Etsy sellers whether you’re a buyer or a seller?

 A photo of one of my products on Etsy; the simplistic wedding ring dish with initials.